-All use of electronic network use must be consistent with the school's goal of promoting educational excellence by facilitating resource sharing, innovation, and communication.
+All use of electronic devices, the Internet, or the school district network must be consistent with the school's goal of promoting educational excellence by facilitating resource sharing, innovation, and communication.
 These rules do not attempt to state all required or proscribed behavior by users.
 However, some specific examples are provided.
 The failure of any user to follow these rules will result in the loss of privileges, disciplinary action, and/or appropriate legal action.